-The sensitivity analysis below are based on a change in assumption while holding all other assumptions constant.
+The sensitivity analysis below assumes changes in individual assumptions while holding all other assumptions constant.
 In practice, this is unlikely to occur, and changes in some of the assumptions may be correlated.
 When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions the same method (present value of the defined benefit obligation calculated with the projected unit credit method at the end of the reporting period) has been applied as when calculating the pension liability recognised within the balance sheet.